brainbot-com/es-nozzle/doc/appendix.rst

 Flow of messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following graph show the flow of messages betweeen the different
+The following graph show the flow of messages between the different
 components.
 The rectangular boxes correspond to the different worker
 sections.
 They contain oval "subcommand" boxes, that each worker needs
 to handle.
 These subcommand boxes belong to RabbitMQ queues with the